grant-olson/grant-olson.github.io/_posts/2018-10-27-getting-started-in-shortwave-part-two.md

 ### Quick breakdown of Signal Formats

-So far, we've been listening to
+So far, we've been listening to AM signals.

 AM/USB/LSB